-How to Make Crochet Water Balloons: Battle The Heatwave & Enjoy a Summer of Fun!
+How to Make Crochet Water Balloons: Battle The Heatwave This Summer!

 What are crochet water balloons?
 A hassle-free way to have fun in the sun for all the family!
 Forget about having to repeatedly purchase traditional water balloons, which are fiddly to fill, and all used up within minutes.
 These fantastic summer must-haves add instant fun to weekends spent in the garden – and you can reuse them time and time again!
 Not only are they reusable, but they are environmentally friendly too – as there’s no waste… and maximum fun!

 Simply immerse in cold water to allow the crochet water balloons to absorb it all, and then throw at your battle buddies to start your summer water-fight fun!

 This step-by-step crochet water balloon tutorial will help you to make one of the biggest trends set for summer!

 Safety note: Avoid impact on peoples’ heads/faces as a general rule of safety and don’t throw too hard as with normal water balloons.

 Suitable for enthusiastic beginners and upwards, this project will take you approximately 10-15 minutes per crochet water balloon.

 - Bernat Blanket Brights Yarn in your choice of colors (other super-chunky yarns can be used but these absorb the water better due to their chenille/fleecy construction)

 - Crochet Hook Size 8mm (go up to a Size 9mm if you want slightly bigger balloons, but the 8mm makes them a nice handy size for all – children and adults)